-to its voice, as a helmsman (guides) a boat: be ominous, bird, of good fortune, and may no calamity whatever befall thee from any quarter.
+1. Crying repeatedly, and foretelling what will come to pass, (the Kapinjala) gives (due) direction to its voice, as a helmsman (guides) a boat: be ominous, bird, of good fortune, and may no calamity whatever befall thee from any quarter.

-- 2. May no kite, no eagle, kill thee: may no archer, armed with arrows, reach thee: crying repeatedly, in the region of the Pitris, be ominous of good fortune: proclaimer of good luck, speak to us on this occasion. - 3.
-Bird, who art ominous of good fortune, the proclaimer of good luck, cry from the south of our dwellings: may no thief, no evil-doer, prevail against us; that, blessed with excellent descendants, we may worthily praise thee at this sacrifice.
+2. May no kite, no eagle, kill thee: may no archer, armed with arrows, reach thee: crying repeatedly, in the region of the Pitris, be ominous of good fortune: proclaimer of good luck, speak to us on this occasion.

+3. Bird, who art ominous of good fortune, the proclaimer of good luck, ery from the south of our dwellings : may no thief, no evil-doer, prevail against us; that, blessed with excellent descendants, we may worthily praise thee at this sacrifice.